nuttycom/lambdaconf-2016/slides.md

 looking at resources, reading blog posts, maybe trying to understand the workings of some library related to a problem you're interested in, that the words you're reading have absolutely *nothing to do* with anything that you've previously encountered in programming.
-This, of course, can be a little scary.
-The purpose of this talk is to attempt to dispel a bit of that fear.

-But to do so, I think we're going to first have to talk a bit about *why* this experience is scary.
+Even familiar terms like "sum" and "product" are endowed with new and mysterious significance.
+It's like being dropped into the middle of a D&D campaign without access to the monster manual.

 The truth is, your fear is justified.
 In one way or another, every one of those unfamiliar words represents a concept that you need to learn in order to be